JP-Gao/STA220FinalProject/README.md

 etc...

 ## Notebooks:
-There are 5 notebooks in the project and each works for one important function in the project, which includes:
+There are 4 notebooks in the project and each works for one important function in the project, which includes:
 1. WebScraping: scrape the webpages and parsing all the vehicle webpages, save the raw data to csv file, 'usedCarListing.csv'.
 2. DataMunging and FeatureEngineering: clean the data in terms of missing data, wrong data, get rid of unnessesary spaces and commas, create new features, save the cleaned file to csv file, 'usedCarListingCleaned.csv'.
 3. EDA: extensive explorary data analysis, including lots of visualization to illustrate the distributions of number of listings and prices against different features.
 Visualize the popular features distribution by plots.
-4. Matching and Causal Effect Analysis: conduct a causal analysis to investigate if similar cars in CA and non-CA have different prices.
-Also investiage if the effect exists in CA and TX.
+Try to answer some questions such as if similar cars in CA and non-CA have different prices, if the price difference exists in CA and TX.
-5. Predicting Used Car Price Using ML models: build a xgboost model to predict used car prices, investigate feature importances that affect the car prices.
+4. Predicting Used Car Price Using ML models: build a xgboost model to predict used car prices, investigate feature importances that affect the car prices.

 ## Data:
 'usedCarListing.csv': The raw data obtained from web scraping.
 There are 9655 listings with 15 columns.